Protect apps with Microsoft Defender for Cloud Apps Conditional Access App Control

 File upload limitation

-If a session policy to block the upload of sensitive files is applied, then in these scenarios the user's attempts to upload files or folders using drag & drop will block the entire list of files and folders:
+If a session policy to block or monitor the upload of sensitive files is applied, then in these scenarios the user's attempts to upload files or folders using drag & drop will block the entire list of files and folders:

 a folder that contains 100 or more files